 It’s a pretty widely accepted fact: If you plan to tote a family along for a day at the Minnesota State Fair, you’re going to come home with a considerably lighter wallet.
 The skewered foods are tempting, the Midway & Kidway are calling, the deals are hot and, oh yes, there are those admission tickets to consider.
 If you’ve been keeping up with the latest and greatest from the State Fair, you probably know that admission prices are not increasing this year.
-Here’s what you’re looking at paying for regular admission for 2019:
+While 2020 prices haven’t been announced yet, here’s what admission was for 2019:

 Now, the prices of food and whatnot are beyond our control.
 (Though I suppose you could vow to consume nothing at the Fair, but who does that?)
 (Hey – I do that!
 We always bring a well-planned, tasty picnic with us! – Joy) There are, however, some surefire ways to save more than a few bucks on admission tickets.
 I assure you I will be using every one of the strategies listed below as I’m now in possession of four paying kiddos at the gate: